developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 -----

 ## Windows Mobile/CE using Webkit
 **Complete this section only after following the [Common Steps For All Platforms](#commonstepsforallplatforms) above, and only if migrating to Windows Mobile or Windows CE with Webkit.
-If using the IE rendering engine,
+If using the IE rendering engine, skip to the next section.

-NEW FOR CHECKING

-coldCAD (CE)
-cold boot will not do a cold boot.
-Zebra offers ColdCAD, which forces a cold boot.
-(HW, PWR, remove BATT)

-warm
-cold
-coldCAD

-EB cab file persistent and non
+###Persistence
+**For Windows CE devices, Zebra recommends selecting an Enterprise Browser persistent installation for Webkit**.
+This step can be found in the [device deployment section](/enterprise-browser/1-4/guide/setup#deploymenttodevices) of the [Enterprise Browser Setup Guide](/enterprise-browser/1-4/guide/setup).
+This allows Enterprise Browser settings to persist following the cold boot that is necessary to complete the installation.

 copy content of EB content from app folder to pgm files location